 Over the 40 years since the beginning of the reform and opening-up, the Chinese governments at all levels have offered assistance for the rapid entry and development of enterprises that has far exceeded the scope of industrial policy in the traditional sense.
 In this process of continuous exploration, the governments at all levels take active measures to create conditions for the rapid entry and development of enterprises, proactively carry out close interactions with market players, create a healthy and effective competition environment, and provide support at the key nodes of enterprise development.
 The government has accumulated much more key experience in helping new enterprises in their rapid entries and development through these practices, and made the best use of the circumstances to lead the entire national economy into a virtuous cycle.
-Specifically, the government can assist in the rapid entry and development to attract investment actively and helping enterprises with their restructuring and upgrading in order to achieve institutional innovation.
+Specifically, the government can assist in the rapid entry and development of enterprises in the following ways, including creating a good business environment to attract investment actively and helping enterprises with their restructuring and upgrading in order to achieve institutional innovation.